 In the database context, I add a list of customers that I will use to update an existing customer.
 The database context is created for every request, therefore updated or created customers will be lost after the request.
 This behavior is fine for the sake of this demo.

 If you want to use a normal database, all you have to do is delete the adding of customers in the constructor and change the following line in the Startup class to use your connection string instead of using an in-memory database.

 You can either hard-code your connection string in the Startup class or better, read it from the appsettings.json file.

-I have a generic repository for CRUD operations which can be used for every entity.
+I have a generic repository for CRUD operations that can be used for every entity.
 This repository has methods like AddAsync and UpdateAsync.

 The Domain project contains all entities and no business logic.
-In my microservice, this is only the Customer or Order entity.
+In my microservices, this is only the Customer or Order entity.

 The Messaging.Send project contains everything I need to send Customer objects to a RabbitMQ queue.
 I will talk about the specifics of the implementation in a later post.

-The Service project is split into Command and Query.
+The Service project is split into Commands and Queries.
 This is how CQRS separates the concerns of reading and writing data.
 I will go into the details in a later post.
 For now, all you have to know is that commands write data and queries read data.
 A query consists of a query and a handler.
 The query indicates what action should be executed and the handler implements this action.
-The command works with the same principle.
+The commands follow the same principle.

 The handler often calls the repository to retrieve or change data.

 For my tests, I like to create a test project for each normal project whereas the name is the same except that I add .Test at the end.
 I use xUnit, FakeItEasy, and FluentAssertions.
 Currently, there are no tests for the RabbitMQ logic.